ndubs18/lang2views/README.md

 ## Backend Instructions

-Setting up the frontend environment:
+Setting up the backend environment:

 1. cd into the lang2views-backend directory.
 2. Type "npm i" into the terminal.
 This installs the dependencies.